 ALTERNATIVES TO CHAMOIS CREAM

 In cycling, one product that never gets discussed much is Chamois Cream.
 Chamois used to be made out of real leather, and, after washing and drying your cycling kit, the chamois had the same consistency as a piece of rawhide.
-You needed a good cream that would soften the leather enough to be able to use the shorts for your next ride.
+You needed a good cream that would soften the leather enough to be able to use the cycling shorts for your next ride.
 Fast forward to today, chamois are made from variable thickness foam layers capped with a synthetic material to match the cyclists needs whether that be touring, racing, off-road, etc.